islandoftex/texlive/README.md

 *Concerning the word historic*:
 Be aware that we will only have one tag associated with one historic release.
 That does *not* mean that the images behind that tag will not change.
 Quite the
-opposite: Every time we rebuild our main image (`latest`) the historic images will be rebuilt and updated if there are updates for the underlying operating system image available.
+opposite: Every month, the historic images will be rebuilt and updated if there are updates for the underlying operating system image available.
 That way we make sure not to ship all too outdated software.